openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 #### Grant role to user on domain: `PUT /domains/{domain_id}/users/{user_id}/roles/{role_id}`

+Request (optional):

+    {
+        "inherited": true
+    }

+Specifying `inherited` in the request indicates that this role should be inherited by all projects that are owned by this domain.

 Response:

     Status: 204 No Content

 #### Grant role to group on domain: `PUT /domains/{domain_id}/groups/{group_id}/roles/{role_id}`

+Request (optional):

+    {
+        "inherited": true
+    }

+Specifying `inherted` in the request indicates that this role should be inherited by all projects that are owned by this domain.

 Response:

     Status: 204 No Content

 #### List user's roles on domain: `GET /domains/{domain_id}/users/{user_id}/roles`

+query_string: inherited (optional)

+If `inherited` is not specified in the query string of the url, then all user roles assigned to this domain will be returned.
+If `inherited` is specified, then only those roles marked as inherited will be returned.

 Response: